tideways/php-xhprof-extension/README.md

-# Qafoo Profiler PHP Extension
+# Tideways PHP Profiler Extension

-The Profiler extension contains functions for finding performance bottlenecks in PHP code.The extension is one core piece of functionality for the [Qafoo Profiler Platform](https://qafoolabs.com).
-The platform solves the problem of efficiently collecting, aggregating and analyzing the profiling data when running the Profiler in production.
+The Profiler extension contains functions for finding performance bottlenecks in PHP code.
+The extension is one core piece of functionality for the [Tideways Profiler Platform](https://tideways.io).
+It solves the problem of efficiently collecting, aggregating and analyzing the profiling data when running a Profiler in production.

 ## Requirements